 Circuit 2:

 Complete 3 rounds for each circuit.
-Complete Circuit 1 for the 3 rounds before moving onto circuit 2.
-Rest as needed between rounds (try to not rest between exercises - the rest you will get is transitioning between exercises).
+Finish Circuit 1 before moving to Circuit 2.
+Rest as needed between rounds.

 FINAL NOTE:

-Be sure to do leg workouts too!
+And yes, still do leg workouts too.
 Here are the best bodyweight leg exercises you can do.

 And if you want a complete bodyweight workout plan to follow, try our 8-Week Bodyweight Workout Program (it's an upper lower split).